vcfvct/aws-exam/azure.md

 * Virtual Network(VNet) -> VPC, in one region, with one subscription.
   * VNet peering with backbone network.
 Low Latency, Link Separate Network, Transfer data between subscriptions and deployment models in separate regions.
   * NSG can be associated with Subnet in either VNet or NSG UI.
+  * NSG can be associated to a *subnet or network interface*, recommendations is not to both as they could [conflict with each other](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-group-how-it-works#intra-subnet-traffic).
 * Application Gateway -> ALB, Load Balancer -> ELB,
 * CDN: [profile + endpoint](https://docs.microsoft.com/en-us/azure/cdn/cdn-create-new-endpoint).
 A cdn profile is a container for CDN endpoints and specifies a pricing tier.
 An endpoint is where we can specify origins/pat/path and other behaviors.
 * ExpressRoute -> DirectConnect.
 Connect to on-premises stuff with private connection instead of public Internet.
 * A Point-to-Site (P2S) VPN gateway connection lets you create a secure connection to your virtual network from an individual client computer.
 * A Site-to-Site (S2S) VPN gateway is good for Dev/test/ lab scenarios and small to medium scale production workloads for cloud services and virtual machines
 * A `Local Network Gateway` is an object in Azure that represents your on-premise VPN device.
-A `Virtual Network Gateway` is the VPN object at the Azure end of the
+A `Virtual Network Gateway` is the VPN object at the Azure end of the VPN.
-* VPN.
 A `connection` is what connects the Local Network Gateway and the Virtual Network Gateway to bring up the VPN.
 * Not all Azure regions support availability zones.
-* A Network Security Group can be associated to a subnet or network interface, recommendations is not to both as they could [conflict with each other](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-group-how-it-works#intra-subnet-traffic).

 ## Compute
 * Scale Sets -> ASG
 * App Services: PaaS with `Web Apps` for standard app or Containers or APIs, with different run time like node/php/.net etc.
-* Azure Container Instances -> ECS Fargate
+* `Azure Container Instances` -> Fargate: provide portable environments for virtualized applications.
+It can start containers in Azure in seconds, without the need to *provision and manage* VMs.
 * AKS(k8s) + ACR(container registry)
 * Azure DevTest Labs -> support windows/linux, quickly provision development and test environments, Set automated shutdowns to minimize costs
 * `Azure Databricks` is an Apache *Spark*-based analytics platform.
-* `Azure Container Instances` -> Fargate: provide portable environments for virtualized applications.
-It can start containers in Azure in seconds, without the need to *provision and manage* VMs.

 ## Storage
 * Blobs/Files/Queues(messages)/Tables(no-SQL)/Disks(Block-level).